 Laurence was born in Cambridge in 1985; growing up in a music-filled household he began composing after hearing the film scores of Jerry Goldsmith.
-His early music consisted of compositions for his school orchestra and various jazz trios and quartets of which he was a member before writing for local youth orchestras.
+His early music consisted of compositions for his school orchestra at Thomas Mills High School and various jazz trios and quartets of which he was a member before writing for local youth orchestras.

 At Southampton University, he studied with the Head of Music at the National Theatre Matthew Scott and the highly versatile composer Andrew Fisher both of whom instilled in him a disciplined approach to compositional technique and orchestration.
 Whilst at Southampton, Laurence wrote the score to a Nuffield Theatre production of Spring Awakening using 60s pop songs manipulated in ways to reflect the eerie setting of the production.

 Several more theatre scores followed with The Secret Garden and Merlin and the Cave of Dreams for the Maddermarket Theatre.